South Island giant moa: Taxonomy

 Moa were ratites: large, flightless birds with a sternum, but lacking a keel.
 (Note: Recent genetic research has incorporated the grouse-like Southern American tinamous clearly into the middle of the ratites; so now there are mid-weight ratites which can fly, even though even the tinamous prefer to remain on the ground.)
 They also had a distinctive jaw and palate.
-The origin of these birds is becoming clearer, and it is now believed that early, flighted ancestors of these birds dispersed into the Southern Hemisphere, where most flightless ratites have been found.
+The origin of these birds is becoming clearer, and it is now believed that early, volant ancestors of these birds dispersed into the Southern Hemisphere, where most flightless ratites have been found.

 Despite being geographically closer to the kiwi, phylogenetic analyses based on recovered DNA show moa to have been closest to the Central and South American tinamous.
 South island giant moa belong to the genus Dinornis, and are placed within their own family, Dinornithidae, along with their close relative Dinornis novaezealandiae from the North Island.
 These, along with the extinct upland moa and tinamous, are among the most basal palaeognaths.

 The cladogram below follows a 2009 analysis by Bunce et al.: